-The New York City metropolitan area's price inflation rate, as measured by the Consumer Price Index for All Urban Consumers ("CPI-U"), was lower than the national average in the fourth quarter of 2022, with the metropolitan area index increasing 6.1% while the national index increased 7.1% when compared with the fourth quarter of 2021.
-Regional prices for energy products increased 15.3%, and national prices of energy products rose 12.7%.
-In the metropolitan area, the CPI-U exclusive of energy products increased by 5.5%, while nationally, inflation exclusive of energy products increased 6.7%.
-The New York Harbor spot price for conventional gasoline increased more steeply, by 16.0%, from an average price of \$2.36 per gallon to an average price of \$2.74 per gallon between the fourth quarters of 2021 and 2022.
+The New York City metropolitan area's price inflation rate, as measured by the Consumer Price Index for All Urban Consumers ("CPI-U"), was lower than the national average in the first quarter of 2023, with the metropolitan area index increasing 5.5% while the national index increased 5.8% when compared with the first quarter of 2022.
+Regional prices for energy products increased 0.8%, and national prices of energy products rose 2.1%.
+In the metropolitan area, the CPI-U exclusive of energy products increased by 5.8%, while nationally, inflation exclusive of energy products increased 6.1%.
+The New York Harbor spot price for conventional gasoline decreased by 8.7% from an average price of \$2.79 per gallon to an average price of \$2.55 per gallon between the first quarters of 2022 and 2023.

-In its announcement on February 1, 2023, the Federal Open Market Committee ("FOMC") raised its target for the Federal Funds rate to the 4.50% to 4.75% range, the seventh increase since March 2022.
+In its announcement on June 14th, 2023, the Federal Open Market Committee ("FOMC") held its target for the Federal Funds rate to the 5.00% to 5.25% range.
 The Federal Funds rate target had been in the 0.00% to 0.25% range from March 15, 2020 through March 16, 2022, when the FOMC increased the target to the 0.25% to 0.50% range.
-The target was further increased to the 0.75% to 1.00% range on May 4, 2022, to the 1.50% to 1.75% range on June 15, 2022, to the 2.25% to 2.50% range on July 27, 2022, to the 3.00% to 3.25% range on September 21, 2022, to the 3.75% to 4.00% range on November 2,2022, to the 4.25% to 4.50% range on December 14, 2022, and most recently to the 4.5% to 4.75% range on February 1, 2023.
+The target was further increased to the 0.75% to 1.00% range on May 4, 2022, to the 1.50% to 1.75% range on June 15, 2022, to the 2.25% to 2.50% range on July 27, 2022, to the 3.00% to 3.25% range on September 21, 2022, to the 3.75% to 4.00% range on November 2,2022, to the 4.25% to 4.50% range on December 14, 2022, to the 4.5% to 4.75% range on February 1, 2023, to the 5.00% to 5.25% range on May 3, 2023, and most recently held the rate steady on June 14, 2023.
 In support of its actions, FOMC noted that job gains have remained robust, the unemployment rate has remained low, and inflation remains elevated and reflects supply and demand imbalances related to the pandemic, higher food and energy prices, and broader price pressures.
-Russia's war in Ukraine, in addition to the tremendous human and economic hardship it is causing, has created additional upward pressure on inflation and is weighing on global economic activity.
-In addition to increases in the Federal Funds rate target, the FOMC since May has been reducing its holdings of Treasury securities and agency mortgage-backed securities.
+In addition, the Committee will continue reducing its holdings of Treasury securities and agency debt and agency mortgage-backed securities, as described in its previously announced plans.
+By holding the rate steady, the Committee will be able to assess additional information and its implications for monetary policy that may be appropriate to returning inflation to its 2 percent objective.
 The FOMC seeks to achieve maximum employment, with achieving a two percent inflation rate over the longer term and is prepared to adjust the stance of its monetary policy as appropriate if risks emerge that could impede its employment and inflation goals based on assessments of the economic outlook, considering information on public health, labor market conditions, inflation pressures and expectations, and financial and international developments.